6 Expert Tips for Managing Aggressive Cats

 Here are some tips and techniques to help you handle an aggressive cat.

-1. Understanding the Causes of Aggression
+1. Understanding the Causes

 2. Recognizing Signs of Aggression